csobrien90/practice-log/README.md

 ## JavaScript Features

 - Use fetch() to retrieve data from an external API
-- Create a form and save the values (on click of Submit button) to an external file - you must show us or document where that information is being stored so we can confirm that it’s being saved/persisted
+- Create a form and save the values (on click of Submit button) to an external file
 - Post to an external API and show that it has saved/persisted (use Amazon S3’s API to upload a file to an AWS S3 bucket)
 - Create and use a function that accepts two or more parameters, calculates or determines a new value based on those inputs, and returns a new value
-- Implement a regular expression to ensure consistent email address format and password complexity
+- Implement a regular expression to ensure sufficient password complexity
 - Calculate and display data based on an external factor (set the current time and display the time since - like a stopwatch)